stdevIvr/skycoin-hardware-wallet-js/DOCUMENTATION.md

 - Ask the device to perform the seed recovery procedure - see [devRecoveryDevice](#devRecoveryDevice)
 - Ask the device Features - see [devGetFeatures](#devGetFeatures)
 - Ask the device to cancel the ongoing procedure - see [devCancelRequest](#devCancelRequest)
+- Ask the device to sign a transaction using the provided information - see [devSkycoinTransactionSign](#devSkycoinTransactionSign)

 ## General characteristics to take into account